You are viewing: 2025/26 version

 • 5.
 Greek and Latin Literature: Translation and Comment

-Details of the prescribed texts and editions for papers 4 and 5 will be published in the course handbook.
+Details of the prescribed texts and editions will be published in the course handbook.

-• Candidates who fail one or more of papers 1-5 may resit the failed paper(s) at a subsequent examination.
+• Candidates who fail one or two of papers 1-5 may resit the failed paper(s) at a subsequent examination.
+Candidates who fail three or more papers will be required to resit the entire examination.